denersoares/D4rwin/Tutorial: Download and Clustering with the D4rwin Pipeline.md

 ---

-Here’s the updated version with the renaming step included before Step 6:

----

 **Step 6: Renaming Sequences**

 Before proceeding with the post-processing, it's important to rename the sequences based on the information from the `Table_Clusters`.
 This will help you match sequences to their respective clusters and ensure proper identification.